StarRocks/starrocks/docs/loading/Etl_in_loading.md

 WITH BROKER "broker1";
 ```

+> **NOTE**
+>
-> Note: If you choose Broker Load, you must use the `column_list` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.
+> If you choose Broker Load, you must use the `column_list` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.

 For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).